XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 I assume that you all are familiar with the AEC's testing methodology.

 Consider a party with 9,000 members, and let's say that half of those members (4,500) are validatable as electors, and a further 60% of those members (2,700) will respond "yes" to an AEC request for membership confirmation.
-It is natural for a party to have members that can not be validated against the electoral roll (which can happen for a variety of reasons; a status of *silent elector* is one).
+It is natural for a party to have members that can not be validated against the electoral roll (which can happen for a variety of reasons; a member's status of *silent elector* is one).
 Thus, parties go to some substantial effort to submit only those members that can be validated against the roll -- for reasons that I hope are obvious to you who comprise the Commission.

-That is: 4,500 members are not validatable as electors, and a further 1,800 would deny membership if asked by the AEC.
+That is, in our hypothetical case: 4,500 members are not validatable as electors, and a further 1,800 would deny membership if asked by the AEC.
 The remaining 2,700 are legitimate.

 Justice Kelly, as I'm sure you're aware, the Electoral Act (EA) specifies that an eligible party requires at least 1,500 members.